billthefarmer/buses/README.md

 button will return the map to your current location.
 The button icon centre is filled in once the app has a GPS location.

+## Widget
+The app widget will show the bus times from the last stop viewed.
+Tap the refresh button to update.
+Due to restrictions in later versions of android the refresh button will no longer work after a short period.
+Tap the widget anywhere to show the app.
+The widget will update when the app is dismissed and the refresh button will work again.

 ## Permissions
 The app will ask for location and file access permissions.
 The location permission is to find out where you are.
 The file access